Some basic Croatian to use on your holiday in Croatia

 Don't get confused by Croatian small talk!

-Don't worry, they are not really asking about the person's whereabouts or whether they're still breathing.
-It's simply another way of asking Što ima?
+Don't worry: as you might have guessed they're not really asking about the person's whereabouts or whether they're still breathing.
+Both of these questions are simply another way of asking Što ima?
 (What's up?).

 Hotels in Croatia: Did you know?

 The Kvarner hotel in Opatija is the oldest Croatian hotel on the Adriatic.
-It was built in 1884 and was a famous summer resort visited by the monarchs of the Austro-Hungarian Empire.
+It was built in 1884 and was a famous summer resort visited by the monarchs of the Austro-Hungarian Empire (tip: If, after a nostalgia-filled overnight stay, you're in the mood for nature: Risnjak, one of Croatia's eight national parks, is only an hour's drive from the Kvarner Hotel).

 Going out for dinner?
-Many restaurants in Croatian provide tourist menus in English but stray from the beaten track and you might need to make sense of a menu in Croatian!
-Our list of basic words and phrases will help ...
+Many restaurants in Croatian provide tourist menus in English but if you stray from the beaten track you might need to make sense of a menu in Croatian!

 By the way, you can read more about Croatian food, cuisine and cooking here.